steven-tomlinson/steventomlinson.dev/index.md

           An open protocol for classifying, managing, and transferring private digital assets using hash identifiers and de-identified metadata with zk-proof rollups.
 Designed to comply with UCC Article 12 rules for digital assets, enabling secure on-chain representation of off-chain assets.
-Enables data sovereignty and privacy for the storage, validation, and retrieval of nearly any kind of data, anywhere.
+Enables data sovereignty and privacy for the storage, validation, and retrieval of nearly any kind of data, anywhere.<br/>
+          Proof of Concept here, <a target="_blank" href="https://github.com/lockb0x-llc/lockbox-codex-forge">Lockb0x Forge Chrome Broswer Extenson</a>
         </p>
         <article>
           <h3>Pakana.net</h3>